Henry Duncan (minister): Family

-Duncan's first wife whom he married in November 1804 was Agnes Craig, daughter of his predecessor, the Rev. John Craig.
+Duncan's first wife, whom he married in November 1804, was Agnes Craig, daughter of his predecessor, the Rev. John Craig.
 They had two sons and a daughter.
 Agnes Duncan died of influenza in 1832.

-Duncan's second wife, whom he married in 1836, was Mary Grey, daughter of George Grey of West Ord, sister of John Grey of Dilston, a well-known Northumbrian gentleman (see memoir by his daughter, Mrs. Josephine Butler) and Henry Grey (a minister), widow of the Rev. R. Lundie of Kelso, and mother of Mary Lundie Duncan and Jane Lundie Bonar.
+Duncan's second wife, whom he married in 1836, was Mary Grey, daughter of George Grey of West Ord, sister of John Grey of Dilston, Northumberland, a well-known Northumbrian gentleman (see memoir by his daughter, Mrs. Josephine Butler) and Henry Grey (a minister), widow of the Rev. R. Lundie of Kelso, and mother of Mary Lundie Duncan and Jane Lundie Bonar.
 She was a lady of considerable accomplishments and force of character, and author of several books.

-Duncan's son George John Craig Duncan was born in 1806.
+Duncan's son, George John Craig Duncan, was born in 1806.
 He became the minister at Kirkpatrick Durham.
 His wife was Isabelle Wight Duncan, who was a notable author.

 His second son, William Wallace Duncan, born in 1808, was the minister of Cleish and husband of his step-sister Mary Lundie Duncan.

-Henry Duncan's daughter Barbara referred to by Thomas Carlyle as "the bonny little Barbara Duncan" married the Rev. James Dodds of Dunbar.
+Henry Duncan's daughter, Barbara – referred to by Thomas Carlyle as "the bonny little Barbara Duncan" – married the Rev. James Dodds of Dunbar.